zx80/flask-simple-auth/docs/index.rst

 The framework ensures that routes are only called by authenticated users who have the right authorizations.
+Secured and reasonable defaults are provided, but most features can be adjusted or extended to particular needs through directives and hooks.
+Authentication and authorization callback invocations are cached for efficiency.

 .. toctree::
    :maxdepth: 3